kooner27/capstone/README.md

 - [VSCode](https://code.visualstudio.com/) + [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) + [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

-Please try to use Linux for development and to run for grading if possible. \
+Please try to use Linux for development.\
+For grading please try to use the linux running instructions.\
 Although windows development instructions are given later, it is much easier to setup on linux.
 ## **Running Inustructions for Developers (Linux)**
 ### **1. Install prerequisites**